medcomdk/dk-medcom-carecommunication-testscripts/input/pagecontent/testscripts.md

 ### Send CareCommunication test scripts
 To execute all the test scripts below, both POST and GET operations must be used.
 Since it is optional to support sending forwarded, modification and retraction of messages, a the test scripts testing these functionalities are marked with *.

+When executing some of the send test scripts it is required that SUT has executed one or more use cases in advance by sending a message.
+These use cases are listed in the 'Precondition' columns in the tables.

 #### Use Cases

-[Test scripts for test of the sending use cases, can be found here in TouchStone.](https://touchstone.aegis.net/touchstone/testdefinitions?selectedTestGrp=/FHIRSandbox/MedCom/CareCommunication/v210-send&activeOnly=false&contentEntry=TEST_SCRIPTS) or in the [conformance test suite](https://touchstone.aegis.net/touchstone/conformance/current?suite=FHIR4-0-1-CareCommunication-v210-Send-Server), which will be used for test and certification.
+[Test scripts for test of the sending use cases, can be found here in TouchStone.](https://touchstone.aegis.net/touchstone/testdefinitions?selectedTestGrp=/FHIRSandbox/MedCom/CareCommunication/v210-send&activeOnly=false&contentEntry=TEST_SCRIPTS) or or see all receiving test scripts in the [conformance test suite](https://touchstone.aegis.net/touchstone/conformance/current?suite=FHIR4-0-1-CareCommunication-v210-Send-Client), which will be used for test and certification.

 | **Type** | **Use case <br> code** | **Description** | **Activity** | **Precondition use case** |
 |---|---|---|---|---|